-It is a number in interval (0, infinity) returned for each data point specified in model building and anomaly detection datetime ranges (except small amount of data points in the beginning of each range where detection can't be done because of model offsets).
-Threshold is in the number 1 - if the indicator is below or equal to 1 we say the data point is not anomalous, if it is above we say it is anomalous.
+The anomaly indicator is a number in interval (0, infinity) returned for each data point on model building or detection period (except small amount of data points in the beginning of each data range where detection can't be done because of model offsets).
+The number 1 is the anomaly indicator threshold - if the indicator is below or equal to 1 we say the data point is not anomalous, if it is above we say it is anomalous.
 The higher the number the more anomalous that particular data point is.